 Both – Times New Roman and Arial – offer Arabic support.
-They are not bad at all, but sometimes they may look weird and become hard to read – especially if you use diacritical marks (Tashkeel/تَشْكِيل) a mix them with other fonts.
+They are not bad at all, but sometimes they may look weird and become hard to read – especially if you use diacritical marks (Tashkeel/تَشْكِيل) and mix them with other fonts.

-So, which other fonts could you use?
 There are Arabic fonts which are beautifully crafted.
 However, they are pretty expensive.
 I will offer you here two options which usually work and get the job done.

 - Option 1 – a conservative font that is perfect for beginners and has great support of diacritical marks: Deja Vu Sans .